Akuli/jou/vm/README.md

 - Make the scripts as self-contained as possible.
 An easy `./script.sh` should download an operating system, set up a VM, copy Jou into the VM and run Jou's tests inside the VM.
 - Scripts should be able to continue from an intermediate state.
+For example:
-For example, don't download things again if already downloaded, and don't restart the VM if it's already running.
+    - Don't download things again if already downloaded (partially or fully).
+    - Don't restart the VM if it's already running.
+    - Don't kill the VM when your script fails with an error, so that after fixing the error, you don't need to wait for it to start again.
 - Please checksum everything you download with sha256.
 This minimizes Jou's attack surface: compromising just one of the things we download shouldn't be enough to get access to a Jou developer's computer.
 Please don't use sha512,